EasyScience/EasyApp/examples/IntermediatePy/README.md

     │   ├── 🗂️ Logic                        # Backend logic
     │   │   ├── 🗂️ Mock                     # Mock logic to be used if no python logic is defined │   │   │   ├── qmldir
-    │   │   │   ├── BackendProxy.qml        # Parent object for all other objects with mock logic
+    │   │   │   ├── BackendWrapper.qml        # Parent object for all other objects with mock logic
     │   │   │   ├── Status.qml              # Mock logic for the status bar
     │   │   │   ├── Project.qml             # Mock logic for the application page 'Project'
     │   │   │   └── Report.qml              # Mock logic for the application page 'Report'